chrisco/gothenburger/README.md

 While I typically prefer paper, pen, and a physical board, for this project I will test out www.kanbanflow.com, a tool made by a local guy I met at the excellent [Brewing Agile](https://brewingagile.org/) conference.
 Green cards for User Stories, Yellow cards for Tasks, and Red cards for Bugs.

-## Key Dates
+## Key Project Dates

-* Project Starts: Thursday, November 12, 2015.
+* Start: Thursday, November 12, 2015.
-* Project Finishes: Friday, November 20, 2015.
+* Finish: Friday, November 20, 2015.

 ## Key Technologies Used